 A good example is King’s Bastion Leisure Centre: a huge government investment has gone into making this place a fantastic asset for Gibraltar with facilities such as cinemas, bowling, ice skating, restaurants and bars.
 Yet there isn’t a single sign or road post informing the millions of visitors who pass along Main Street every year that such facilities are available a mere 1-minute walk away!
 Such signs could have enticed visitors to enter the Leisure Centre, spend some money there and enrich their overall experience of Gibraltar especially for those visiting with kids.

 And what about the lovely Commonwealth Park we have?
 How can visitors see this impressive green lung if there are hardly any signs informing about its existence?
-Even to Ocean Village there are very few signposts and unless one stands right at its entrance, knowledge of its existence to passers-by may be limited only to locals.
+Even to Ocean Village there are very few signposts that are of the vintage gas signs type and unless one stands right at its entrance, knowledge of its existence to passers-by may be limited only to locals.
 And there are plenty more examples: the Alameda Zoo, Queensway Marina, Civil Registration office (for weddings etc.), the Gibraltar Museum and many more.

 Signs can help plant the seed for future sales.